Come closer, dear reader.

 - Mouse World: The story has one for mice, who live in hiding in the main castle, and one for rats, who live in the lightless dungeon.
 They all have to stay hidden because, after the Queen died of a heart attack after a rat fell in her soup, the king essentially declared war on the rats, and on the mice by association, forcing them all into hiding.

 - My Species Doth Protest Too Much: Despereaux to the other mice, as, despite, the King outlawing the rats (and mice, by extension), interacts with the humans and even partakes in some of the stuff they do.
-Likewise, we have Roscuro who was born in the darkness but was so attracted to light, unfortunately, this leads to him falling in the Queen's soup.
+Likewise, we have Roscuro who was born in the darkness but was so attracted to light, unfortunately, this leads to him falling into the Queen's soup.
 In the film, Roscuro's pretty much the same, as he's the only rat that's not evil.

 - Ridiculously Cute Critter: Despereaux, if Timothy Basil Ering's illustrations are anything to go by.
 This is expanded upon in the film.